 Many agencies know there are better ways to leverage automation technology but are often overwhelmed or turned off by buzz words, rhetoric and technology jargon.

-As I hear this a lot, I wanted to take a few minutes to explain the business process automation platforms into two primary categories, workflow and case management, and hopefully simply the understanding of how and when to consider each.
+As I hear this a lot, I wanted to take a few minutes to explain the business process automation platforms into two primary categories: workflow and case management.
+Hopefully this will simplify how and when to consider each.

 Let’s get started.

 Every operational process falls in an automation spectrum ranging from very predictable on one side to wildly variable on the other.
 The use of workflow automation versus case management generally follows this same spectrum.